Cost of Living in Spain

 We asked people how much they someone comfortably live on in Spain, they wrote:

 "The cost of living in Spain varies depending on the city or region.
 In general, one can expect to pay slightly more in amenities like food, hotel prices, and public transportation costs compared to other European countries, but if you budget wisely, you can still find good value.
 Rent and utilities will also be more expensive than some other European countries, but many locals choose to rent shared apartments which can be more affordable.
-Salaries are slightly lower than other European countries, but the cost of living is still manageable," wrote a person living in Spain.
+Salaries are slightly lower than other European countries, but the cost of living is still manageable," said one expat in Spain.

 "I can only attest to the cost of living in my city.
-For Salamanca, you can live very comfortably for 1500 euros (or around $1650)," explained one expat living in Salamanca.
+For Salamanca, you can live very comfortably for 1500 euros (or around $1650)," remarked one in Salamanca.

 Get Quote